Let’s start with a warning.

-This is because every piece of content you create has to do two things: (1) rescue its audience from their own personal hell and (2) deliver them unto their own personal heaven.
+Every piece of content you create has to do two things: (1) rescue its audience from their own personal hell and (2) deliver them unto their own personal heaven.
 Great copywriting is about salvation … not sales.
-If you’re not in the business of actually helping people, just stop now.
+If you’re not in the business of actually helping people, stop here.

 Okay, now that that’s out of the way, let’s get into it …

 The Power Behind the Only Copywriting Formula You’ll Ever Need

 In fact, according to Daniel Goleman, author of Emotional Intelligence, it’s the most primal:

 Fear, in evolution, has a special prominence: perhaps more than any other emotion it is crucial for survival (502).

 Because up until the last few centuries of human experience — barring a hardwired “neurology of fear” — that rustling in the bush behind you was the last thing you ever heard.

 A split second delay was all it took and “rustle, snarl, gulp.”
 No more you.
 No more offspring.
 And no more subpar genetic code.

 To get an idea of just how extensive this our neurology of fear is, here how Dr. Goleman describes it: